 The Met Office has stated that the first decade of the 21st century was the warmest on record.
-Monthly average atmospheric levels of carbon dioxide topped 400 parts per million for the first time in
+Monthly average atmospheric levels of carbon dioxide topped 400 parts per million for the first time in April 2014.

 The sea is predicted to rise by one metre this century, exposing millions more people to flooding, and, by 2080, annual rainfall in the South East could drop by half.

 We're making plans to cope with the increased threat of droughts and flooding to ensure there are sufficient water supplies to go round and reduce the risk of sewer flooding to homes and gardens.

 The water industry accounts for nearly 1% of the UK greenhouse gas emissions and has an important role to play in reducing emissions in order to meet the UK target of reducing greenhouse gases by 80% by 2050.

 The publication of the Climate Change Act in 2008 requires all water companies to adapt to ensure water supplies are maintained and sewer networks are robust.

 We're working hard to minimise our carbon production by investing in our current operations and in renewable forms of energy.

 We're one of the largest users of energy in the South East due to the significant amounts of energy needed to pump water and wastewater around the region and treat it to the high standards for our customers.